orlikoski/Skadi/README.md

 | IR_06 Persistence / Prefetch       | Persistence / Prefetch        |

 ## Using Indices Intelligently
-The ability to intelligently use indices in searches provides the ability to search for individual sets of data or all data at once.

 By default, CCF-VM has an index of “case_cdqr-*” and this allows for searching all data uploaded by CDQR.

 ##  Search one host from all the data from CDQR